-People who handle large amounts of tobacco leaves may absorb nicotine through their skin and develop nausea, vomiting, diarrhea, sweating, and weakness, along with agitation and confusion, sometimes from as little as one cigarette.
+Children who eat tobacco products or nicotine gum or ingest e-liquid can develop nausea, vomiting, diarrhea, sweating, and weakness, along with agitation and confusion, sometimes from as little as one cigarette.
 However, serious or fatal toxicity in children is uncommon, in part because the vomiting empties the stomach.

 Coronary artery disease (mainly heart attacks and angina)

 Smoking also increases the risk of stroke, other cancers (such as bladder, cervical, colorectal, esophageal, kidney, liver, pancreatic, throat, and stomach), pneumonia and other respiratory infections, asthma, osteoporosis, periodontitis (gum disease), peptic ulcer disease, cataracts, erectile dysfunction, and fertility problems.

 People who do not smoke but who are exposed to smoke from others (passive, or secondhand smoking) can develop many of the same disorders as smokers, particularly with repeated and sustained exposure.
 The Surgeon General concluded there is no safe level of secondhand smoke exposure.

 Children exposed to cigarette smoke lose more school days because of illness than nonexposed children.